hanielcedraz/endoGenes/README.md

     ps.
-You can open the endoGenes.R file with your favorite R IDE and follow the script if your files have the default names(endogenous_ct.txt and efficiencies_list.txt).
+If you do not use Linux or macOS, use the file run_endoGenes_notebook.ipynb to run your analysis.